Azure/c-util/samples/async_op_samples_int/README.md

 This is more of a general case of the previous sample.

-#### hl_async_module
+#### hl_async_op_module

 This is similar to the ML sample, but it is meant to be the top-level operation which will be passed to the "user".

-#### hl_async_module_cancel_all
+#### hl_async_op_module_cancel_all

-This is similar to the previous sample, but instead of letting the "user" cancel an individual operation, it tracks all pending calls and provides a method to cancel everything.
-That means this module must keep track of all the pending operations.
+This is similar to the previous sample, but instead of letting the "user" cancel an individual operation, it tracks all pending calls and provides a method to cancel everything (in this case, the "close" of the module).
+That means this module must keep track of all the pending operations and does not have an `async_op` as an out argument.

 ##### Notes